Installation#

 CFAST Installation#

 Download and install CFAST from the NIST CFAST downloads page or the CFAST GitHub repository.
 Follow the installation instructions for your operating system and ensure cfast is available in your PATH.
-On Windows go into command prompt and type cfast to check if it is recognized as a command.
+On Windows go into command prompt and run cfast to verify that it is on your PATH.
 You should see the CFAST version information.

 CFAST command prompt on Windows

-If CFAST is installed in a non-standard location, you can manually specify the path with these methods.
+If CFAST is installed in a non-standard location, you can specify its path in three ways:

 import os